Basic Rules for School Bus Safety

 Students all over the country rely on school buses to get them safely to and from school and other activities.
-As responsible drivers, we can help keep kids safe by practicing caution when school busses and children are present.
+As responsible drivers, we can help keep kids safe by practicing caution when school buses and children are present.

 When you see a school bus’s flashing red lights with a stop sign, this indicates that drivers should stop.

-No matter where you live, practicing caution and safe driving around school buses will help get children safely to and from school.
+No matter where you live, practicing caution and safe driving around school buses can help get children safely to and from school.
 For more information about school bus laws, visit National Highway Traffic Safety Administration (NHTSA).